astropy/photutils/docs/photutils/psf.rst

 .. note::
-    It is important to note the conventions on the column names of the input/output astropy Tables which are passed along the source detection objects and the photometry objetcs.
+    It is important to note the conventions on the column names of the input/output astropy Tables which are passed along to the source detection and photometry objects.
 For instance, all source detection objects should output a table with columns named as ``xcentroid`` and ``ycentroid`` (check `~photutils.detection`).
 On the other hand, `~photutils.psf.DAOGroup` expects columns named as ``x_0`` and ``y_0``,